 Since graduating from SU, I have worked as an environmental educator in both the Northeast and Northwest--for the NorthWoods Stewardship Center, the Sargent Center for Outdoor Education and Salish Sea Expeditions.
 I also spent a summer working on an organic farm/ homestead in northern Vermont.
 For the past year I have been living in Seattle doing organizing work for the Community Alliance for Global Justice as the co-chair of their Food Justice Project- doing work around sustainable agriculture, connecting people with local farms, and doing education and outreach work to address the problems created by our globalized, industrialized food system- including health, human rights and environmental problems.
 I am currently seeking support for a delegation that I am taking to Oaxaca with Witness for Peace, the Community Alliance for Global Justice and the WA Fair Trade Coalition--and a writing project that I will be doing about the experience.
 You can learn more here: http://www.kickstarter.com/projects/1909261482/food-farming-and-migration-in-oaxaca-a-narrative

-This summer Erin Jones, Matthew Bernoi, and Dr. Ron Gutberlet worked with Marshall Boyd to collect data for his graduate research on forest interior dwelling bird species.
+During the summer of 2015 Erin Jones, Matthew Bernoi, and Dr. Ron Gutberlet worked with Marshall Boyd to collect data for his graduate research on forest interior dwelling bird species.
 Sample points from Robbins et al. (1989) on the Lower Delmarva Peninsula were resurveyed using the same methods as the original study to understand changes in bird populations and the their habitats.
 The research team put in many early hours in the field, but Erin and Matt also completed projects individually under the supervision of Dr. Gutberlet.
 Erin evaluated the changes in the vegetation surveys completed this year compared to the efforts of Robbins et al. (1989) while Matt assessed change using the North American Breeding Bird Survey; both data sets were combined with Marshall’s project to study the trends in forest bird populations and their habitats throughout the last 30 years.
 Many of the once forested points resurveyed in the study have been altered directly by agriculture and residential development or indirectly by sea level rise and invasive species; some points, on the other hand have been virtually unaffected by humans in 30 years.

 You can view Erin's poster by clicking here and Matthew's poster by clicking here.